OceanDynamicsUConn/GroupManual/README.md

 If a group member engages in harassing behavior, Rocha and UConn may take any action they deem appropriate, including warning, temporary suspension, or expulsion from the group.

-**If you are being harassed, notice that someone else is being harassed, or have any other concerns, please immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**
+**If you are being harassed, notice that someone else is being harassed, or have any concerns, please immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Rocha also wants to nurture ... a nice experience...
+Beyond providing a harassment-free environment, Rocha wants to nurture healthy and intellectually stimulating work place, where all group rise... and are able to do their best work ... a nice experience...

-### Work hard
+## Work hard

+### PI responsibilities

+### Graduate student responsibilities

+### Vacation and Expectations for "Being Present"

-### Communicate with the group
+## Communicate with the group

-### Take care of yourself
+## Take care of yourself

-## PI responsibilities

-## Graduate student responsibilities